Immortals (esports): Overwatch

 On July 12, 2017, Overwatch developer Activision Blizzard officially announced that Noah Whinston, CEO of the team, had acquired a Los Angeles-based Overwatch League franchise spot for an estimated $20 million, after almost a year of discussion.
 "For us, the crucial part of [our reason to join the Overwatch League] overall was the localization aspect — being able to have a local territory that we have control over and build deeper ties with a fan base than the current model really allows us to do," Whinston said in an interview.
 "That localization element, in addition the revenue sharing elements, and the stability and the strong competitive future of the game, all of those were important aspects for us when it came to making the decision."

-On October 23, 2017, Immortals revealed their franchise name as the Los Angeles Valiant.
+On October 23, 2017, Immortals revealed their franchise name as the Los Angeles Valiant and transferred all Overwatch operations to that brand.
 The team revealed their starting roster over a series of Twitter posts from October 30 to November 2, consisting of four DPS, four tanks, and three supports.

+Valorant

+On May 21, 2020, Immortals announced their new VALORANT team.
+They participated in the first season of the Challengers tier of the Valorant Champions Tour as a non-partner.
+The following year, in 2022, they pivoted to the VCT Game Changers.
+They would eventually fold all FPS titles into MiBR and continue VALORANT operations under that title.